Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/11-Custom-Calculator.md

 - Include base HTML code (doctype, html, head, body tags)
 - Use Flex Box for positioning the calculator elements
-- CSS styles - Use at least 6 styles to make your calculator look presentable
+- CSS styles - Use at least 6 styles to make your calculator look presentable. for example:
+  - font-size, font-family, margin, padding, border, color, background-color etc.
 - Uses form with at least 3 inputs
   - One of those inputs must be a [select dropdown](https://www.w3schools.com/tags/tag_select.asp)
 - Uses all of the inputs to calculate the result